 A National Energy Guarantee

-To respond to these challenges, the Government will implement a National Energy Guarantee, as recommended by the independent Energy Security Board.
+To respond to these challenges, the Government will implement a National Energy Guarantee (Guarantee), as recommended by the independent Energy Security Board.

 Formed out of the Independent Review into the Future Security of the National Electricity Market (the Finkel Review), the Energy Security Board comprises an independent chair and deputy chair along with the expert heads of the Australian Energy Market Commission (AEMC), the Australian Energy Regulator (AER) and the Australian Energy Market Operator (AEMO).